 - All students who receive Special Education Programs and/or Services in the GEDSB may not be formally identified as exceptional.
-This philosophy blends with the following statement from Special Education in Ontario, Kindergarten to Grade 12: The Individual Education Plan, Ministry of Education 2017 - An IEP may be developed for a student who has not been identified by an IPRC as exceptional, but who has been deemed by the board to require a special education program or services in order to attend school or to achieve curriculum expectations and/or to demonstrate learning. - o In addition, School LRT's may work with non-identified students in the regular classroom or on a withdrawal basis to help them achieve the curriculum expectations. - This type of support is seen as a preventative measure, allowing students to overcome difficulties and be successful in the school environment.
+This philosophy blends with the following statement from Special Education in Ontario, Kindergarten to Grade 12: The Individual Education Plan, Ministry of Education 2017 - An IEP may be developed for a student who has not been identified by an IPRC as exceptional, but who has been deemed by the board to require a special education program or services in order to attend school or to achieve curriculum expectations and/or to demonstrate learning. - In addition, School LRT's may work with non-identified students in the regular classroom or on a withdrawal basis to help them achieve the curriculum expectations.
+In the 2019-20 school year the majority of the LRT's role will be to support the classroom teacher to program for and implement learning experiences for students in their classrooms, not withdrawal of students. - This type of support is seen as a preventative measure, allowing students to overcome difficulties and be successful in the school environment.

-Types of Early Intervention Strategies that are used to Support Students Prior to IPRC
+Early Intervention Supports for Students Prior to IPRC